OpusVL/Odoo-Delivery-Notes/README.md

 Delivery Notes
 ====================

-Modified Report Templates suitable for UK format.
+This module adds delivery notes to the Sales Order object.

-This module will make the new template default on print button.
+Delivery notes can be accessed from the Sales Order screen, and printed on the Delivery Note screen.

 # Copyright and License